zeinabfarag-zz/Amazon/README.md

 This is an Amazon-like storefront App made primarily using MySQL and JavaScript.

-In the bamazon.js file the app is able to take in orders from customers and depletes stock from the store's inventory.
+In the bamazon.js file, the app is able to take in orders from customers and depletes stock from the store's inventory.
 The app starts off displaying the current store products so the customer can choose their product.

 ![alt text](https://github.com/zeinabfarag/amazon/blob/master/Screenshots/display.png)